taupirho/read-big-file-with-python/README.md

 A case study in reading a large (24GB) text file with python

 A lot of the work I do is dealing with large'ish data files from external data providers and trying to shoehorn their data into our system.
-Once such file comprises company ownership data that we download from Standard & Poors CapitalIQ data service.
+One such file comprises company ownership data that we download from Standard & Poors CapitalIQ data service.
 We use the file to calculate free floats for stocks and this in turn feeds in to whether or not the stock can become a member of various equity indexes that we calculate.

-The data file is about 24 Gigabtyes long and holds approximately 335 Milion pipe separated records.
+The data file is about 24 Gigabtyes big and holds approximately 335 Milion pipe separated records.
 The first 10 records are shown below:

 ```